silverstripe-archive/silverstripe-accessibility/README.md

 		<% end_loop %>
 	</ul>

-The ssexpress theme includes an template for this page type.
+The express theme includes an template for this page type.